Group Widget (DEPRECATED)

 As a WebUI app developer, you can now let your users change or add new input data into your models by means of forms.
 Instead of directly manipulating the data in your model, the form will act as a staged commit.
 The advantage of a staged commit over direct manipulation is that while the information is in the form, before it is applied, you can perform input validation.
 Only if all the form fields pass validation, the data on the form can be committed back to your model.
 Normally, implementing a staged commit with validation support requires a lot of logic to be written by the developer.
 For example, when you want to call a validation routine or prevent accidental loss of information.
 This could happen when there are uncommitted changes and the user requests to change the form contents by changing the selection.
 However, we have put all form logic in the AIMMS WebUI Library, allowing you to create a staged commit form for your end users.

 As a WebUI app developer, adding a form to your application requires the following steps, as demonstrated in the following example: we provide a working demonstration in the AddressBook application.
 The steps needed to create a form, are described below.
-You can also read our extensive explanation in the following how-to article: Using AIMMS WebUI Forms to Create and Edit Data.

 Example